Horbury: Transport

-A network of local buses, coordinated by West Yorkshire Metro connects Horbury with Wakefield, Ossett, and Huddersfield.
+A network of local buses, coordinated by West Yorkshire Metro connects Horbury with Wakefield, Dewsbury, Ossett, and Huddersfield.
 The M1 motorway to the east of the town is accessed at junctions 39 at Durkar and 40 at Ossett.

 Proposals were made for a railway through Horbury in the 1830s and an Act of Parliament was passed for the Manchester and Leeds Railway engineered by George Stephenson in 1836.
 Horbury has had three stations, Horbury & Ossett at Horbury Bridge of 1840, Horbury Junction on Green Lane of 1853 and Millfield Road at Horbury Junction opened in 1927.
 All are closed.